dannybrian/tulito/README.md

 ### Panes

 Panes are bits of content, like pages.
 They are displayed initially, and can be dragged out of the way temporarily to reveal a backpane.
 Backpanes (see below) set a `data-tulito-parent` attribute to identify the pane ID to which they "belong" and push out of the way when they appear.
 The backpane shown on a drag will also depend on the backpane's `data-tulito-parentdrag` attribute, if multiple backpanes exist.
 The attribute `data-tulito-drag="none"` can be used to disable the default drag behaviors of any pane, including hidden.
 A less common attribute `data-tulito-allowchilddrags="yes"` (on ancestors) allows descendant elements to drag the pane.
 This is useful for nesting several pane behaviors; for example, a collection of hidden panes used to transition content while having back panes behind that collection.
 See the demos for examples.
+Lastly, if you want to absolutely prevent any kind of drags occurring for a given pane, you can use `data-tulito-drag="never"`.
+Just be aware that this means you'll need other ways to manipulate the panes, such as close buttons.

 Default behavior for all panes (including hidden) is to disable controls — buttons, input elements, scrollers — for non-focused panes when a pane is open.
 You can disable this behavior with the attribute `data-tulito-controls="leave"`.